judell/steampipe-plugin-hello/docs/tables/hello_list.md

 +----+----------+-------------------+-----------------------------+-----------+
 ```

-### 2
+###  by

-`listGreeting` runs to completion, returning 3 rows, and then the results are filtered down to 1 row.
+`listGreeting` runs to completion, returning 3 rows, and then the results are filtered by Postgres down to 1 row.

 ```
 select *, json->>'hello' as json_value from hello_list where id = 2